 Taylor Benefits Insurance Agency provides group and employee benefit plans for the following:

 This is perhaps the most familiar form of insurance coverage for employees across the USA.
 As per one estimate, more than half of the employees in the USA get their insurance coverage from their employers, and this also includes health insurance.
 The law defines a full-time employee as someone who works for 30 hours per week and at least 120 days a year, and as per the law, a full-time employee has the right to health insurance.

 The Affordable Care Act, also known as Obamacare, defines small businesses as those with as many as 50 full-time employees; any business with more than this number of employees is legally bound to get a health insurance plan for their employees.
-This is not a perk but a legal necessity, and failing to do so would result in a penalty for the business.
+This is not a perk but classified as legally required benefits, and failing to do so would result in a penalty for the business.